Zone 1 (Manchester Metrolink)

+Stations

+There are currently (as of 2024) 10 stops in Zone 1.
+From north to south:

 Use in ticketing

 Metrolink tickets allowing travel to a Zone 1 stop also allow for travel within Zone 1.

-Passengers who travel on rail services from the Greater Manchester area into one of the five railway stations of the Manchester station group (Manchester Piccadilly, Manchester Oxford Road, Manchester Victoria, Deansgate and Salford Central) will be issued with a ticket stating the destination as Manchester CTLZ as opposed to Manchester Stns.
-This allows visitors to use Metrolink trams between stops in Zone 1 for free on the presentation of a Manchester CTLZ rail ticket.
+Passengers who travel on rail services from the Greater Manchester area into one of the four railway stations of the Manchester station group (Manchester Piccadilly, Manchester Oxford Road, Manchester Victoria, and Deansgate) will be issued with a ticket stating the destination as Manchester Ctlz as opposed to Manchester Stns.
+This allows visitors to use Metrolink trams within Zone 1 for free on the presentation of a Manchester Ctlz rail ticket.
 The Freedom of the City scheme was introduced in 2005 by the Greater Manchester Passenger Transport Executive and retained as part of the new zonal ticketing system introduced in January 2019.

 National visitors from outside Greater Manchester with Manchester Stns as the destination are not permitted free use of Metrolink, as it is a locally funded transport service by TfGM, and receives no national government subsidy.

 History

-Historically there were extensive tram lines in Manchester city centre as part of the first generation tram system; however, these were all abandoned by 1949.
+Historically there were extensive tram lines in Manchester city centre as part of its first generation tram system; however, these were all abandoned by 1949.

+The Manchester Metrolink began operation in 1992.
+The Metrolink was designed to link Victoria and Piccadilly stations, as well as connect the converted National Rail lines, the Bury Line and the MSJ&AR Line, into a single network.